manuarora700/login-and-registration-system/Readme.md

 **The project includes:**
 * HTML5 markup
+* JavaScript for interactivity
+* jQuery for easy DOM manipulation
 * CSS3 Styling
 * Bootstrap for responsive design
 * AJAX for dynamic page loading